 Mr. Vigna-Taglianti has been the winner or finalist of national and international piano competitions and in 2008 he received the “Premio Ghedini,” presented to him by the composer’s daughter “for the high artistic level achieved by his interpretations”.
 He has been a member of the jury for the “Alpi Marittime” international music competition, “Sartirana Lomellina” national competition in Italy and the “Nicolaus de la Flue” piano competition in Jerusalem.

 He studied piano performance at the “G.F.
 Ghedini” National Conservatory of Music and took his master degree with highest honors at the “G. Cantelli” National Conservatory of Music.
 He took further studies in Milan where he graduated at G. Marziali Academy of Music with Maestro Bruno Canino, and in London with Leslie Howard.
 He studied or participated to master classes with teachers A. Lerda, T. Costamagna (G.F.
-Ghedini Conservatory) Lazar Berman, B. Ganz (Peabody Conservatory), A. Lucchesini, E. Stellini, N. Sugiura (Indiana University), T. Poli, A. Tessoni, M. Genot, A. Commellato (G. Cantelli Conservatory), R. Zadra and F. Righini.
+Ghedini Conservatory) Lazar Berman, B. Ganz (Peabody Conservatory), A. Lucchesini, E. Stellini, R. Baratelli, N. Sugiura (Indiana University), T. Poli, A. Tessoni, M. Genot, A. Commellato (G. Cantelli Conservatory), R. Zadra and F. Righini.

 Currently a piano teacher at the “Scuola di Alto Perfezionamento Musicale di Saluzzo” (Italy), he taught at the International Music Institute and the British International School in Abu Dhabi, The Edward Said National Conservatory of Music -Jerusalem branch, where he served for two years as a branch academic director.